 Germany’s Federal Environment Agency said in March that the country pumped the equivalent of 906 million tonnes of CO2 into the air last year, up from 902 million tonnes in 2015—and blamed vehicles for the uptick.

 A lot of that is down to trucks, hauling those products that keep Germany king of Europe’s exporters, but private cars are responsible for a chunk of greenhouse gas emissions too.
 Out of 3.4 million new cars registered in 2016, only 11,000 were fully electric and 47,996 were hybrids.
 The SUV and offroad segment meanwhile saw a 19% surge in new registrations from the year before to 715,268.
-Why are German consumers so reluctant to get on board with electric vehicles?

 A recent report (link in German) from WWF Germany and renewable power provider LichtBlick notes that Germany lags far behind China and the US when it comes to electric transportation.
 “Ironically, it is the ‘automobile nation Germany’ that is sleeping through this development,” said Gero Lücking of LichtBlick.